Top Cyber Risks To Watch

 Cybersecurity is an important area of focus for companies of all sizes.
-Whether you’re a large enterprise or a small-to-midsize business, the likelihood that you - or someone on your staff - could fall victim to one of these threats is pretty high.
+Whether you’re a large enterprise or a small-to-midsize business, the likelihood that you - or someone on your staff - could fall victim to one of these threats is pretty high, especially with cyber crime running rampant.
 This particular list includes things that I believe you are likely to encounter.
 Be informed and be proactive; knowing what’s out there helps you formulate a fast, proper response when you experience an attack or breach.

 Ransomware, designed to disrupt business operations, experienced a strong resurgence in 2019.
 Today we are even seeing organizations that are offering Ransomware as a Service.I expect ransomware attacks to continue to increase in 2020.
 According to Ponemon, the average cost of a cyber attack now exceeds $3 million.
 The financial risks associated with business interruptions include direct revenue impact, lost productivity, and recovery costs.
 Organizations are also impacted by issues with customer and partner relationships and brand reputation, as well as legal and contracts.